bensomething/craft-dub/README.md

 ## Templating

-Use the `craft.dub.link()` Twig function to output a short link in your templates:
+Use the `dubLink(entry)` Twig function to output a short link in your templates:

 ```twig
 {% set shortLink = dubLink(entry) %}